mark-akturatech/archon-c64/README.md

 - `pos__` : Data used specifically for positioning a sprite or screen data.
 - `cnt__` : A value that is incremented within a loop.
 Typically from 0.
 Is different to idx__ as an index is used to reference memory where a counter is used to perform operations a specific number of times.
 - `temp__` : Value stored specifically so that it can be retrieved later after some interim operations.
 Temp data will not be use doutside of the routine that stored it.
+- `txt__`: Pointer to the start memory location of a string of text.
+- `snd__`: Pointer to the start memory location containing a sound pattern (string of notes and sound commands).
+- `param__`: The memory address is a parameter used to configure a subroutine.

 Labels may also contain the following:
 - `_list` : The label is followed by two or more related items.
 For example, a list of colors or positions.